Create a route

 5. Bonus

-Now we can link to the settings
+Now we can link to the settings screen from any shared component!

-import {TextLink } from 'solito/link'Âexport functionLinkToSettings () {return <TextLink href ="/settings">Settings</TextLink >}
+tsximport {TextLink } from 'solito/link'Âexport functionLinkToSettings () {return <TextLink href ="/settings">Settings</TextLink >}

-import {TextLink } from 'solito/link'Âexport functionLinkToSettings () {return <TextLink href ="/settings">Settings</TextLink >}
+tsximport {TextLink } from 'solito/link'Âexport functionLinkToSettings () {return <TextLink href ="/settings">Settings</TextLink >}

-You can also use router.push
+You can also use router.push:

-import {useRouter } from 'solito/router'Âexport functionLinkToSettings () {constrouter =useRouter ()ÂfunctionlinkToSettings () {router .push ('/settings')}Âreturn <Form onSuccess ={linkToSettings } />}
+tsximport {useRouter } from 'solito/router'Âexport functionLinkToSettings () {constrouter =useRouter ()ÂfunctionlinkToSettings () {router .push ('/settings')}Âreturn <Form onSuccess ={linkToSettings } />}

-import {useRouter } from 'solito/router'Âexport functionLinkToSettings () {constrouter =useRouter ()ÂfunctionlinkToSettings () {router .push ('/settings')}Âreturn <Form onSuccess ={linkToSettings } />}
+tsximport {useRouter } from 'solito/router'Âexport functionLinkToSettings () {constrouter =useRouter ()ÂfunctionlinkToSettings () {router .push ('/settings')}Âreturn <Form onSuccess ={linkToSettings } />}